 Unbeknownst to us, our listing on the popular reviews site Tripadvisor.com did not conform with their policy of only listing day tours (not overnight tours).
-We had received some great reviews (26 in total) from our generous travellers, but unfortunately these have also been removed by tripadvisor administrators from their website, along with the photos our travellers had uploaded.
+We had received some great reviews (26 in total) from our generous travelers, but unfortunately these have also been removed by tripadvisor administrators from their website, along with the photos our travelers had uploaded.
 To maintain our exposure, we will continue to use only minimal advertising, and rely on our own website, our Facebook Page, and word of mouth.

 Andrea and Charles , USA - Western Cuba Tour